Your Questions

 Indianapolis, Indiana

-3) I will have my assistant Camille pass along the cost of the surgery to you later today.
+5) My assistant Camille will pass along the cost of the surgery to you on Monday.

 Dr. Barry Eppley